The Danceaturgy Archive

 The Danceaturgy Archive: an anecdotal and scholarly reference work-in-progress at The Creative Research Center

-Scheduled to be fully accessible in spring 2014, The Danceaturgy Archive will be an annotated, catalogued, keyword-searchable hybrid text and visual record [Web-based/digital/dvd/paper documentary] of choreographic interviews, presentations and performances in The Dance Division of the Department of Theatre & Dance in The College of the Arts at Montclair State University.
+The Danceaturgy Archive is an annotated, catalogued, keyword-searchable hybrid text and visual record [Web-based/digital/dvd/paper documentary] of choreographic interviews, presentations and performances in The Dance Division of the Department of Theatre & Dance in The College of the Arts at Montclair State University.

 Danceaturgy is an observational strategy invented at MSU as a variant of dramaturgy in the world of theatre (reiterated by Erving Goffman in homage to G.E.
 Lessing’s Hamburg Dramaturgy of 1767).
 As a pedagogical process, selected dance students/writers are chosen from repertory classes to examine the works in which they are performing, and given the task to develop a critical analysis of the works by “stepping out” and looking at pieces objectively.

 The danceaturg is the performer-as-spectator, in contradistinction to the theatrical dramaturg; and The Danceaturgy Workshop is offered as a credit-bearing course every spring.